Read on the ACIM CE App: https://acimce.app/:W-220

 The way to God’s peace is through following the Holy Spirit, “Him Who leads me home” (1:3).
 When we try to solve our problems on our own, we are not following the way to peace:

 The ego always tries to preserve conflict.
-It is very ingenious in devising ways that seem to diminish conflict, because it does not want you to find conflict so intolerable that you will insist on giving it up.
-(T-7.VIII.2:2-3)
+It is very ingenious in devising ways which seem to diminish conflict, only because it does not want you to find it so intolerable that you will insist on giving it up.
+(T-7.VII.2:2-3)

 Trying to use our own ingenuity to resolve conflict, then, is another way we wander from the true road to peace.

 When conflict seems to arise today, let me remember my lesson, that there is no peace except the peace of God.
 Let me instantly seek peace, but not in my own way.
 Let me turn to the Holy Spirit within and ask His direction.

 When you feel the holiness of your relationship is threatened by anything, stop instantly and offer the Holy Spirit your willingness, in spite of fear, to let Him exchange this instant for the holy one which you would rather have.
 He will never fail in this.
 (T-18.V.6:1-2)